smallingla/e-commerce-ansible-deployment/README.md

 # GridIron E-Commerce Application

 Welcome to the GridIron E-Commerce Application!
-This repository contains a Spring Boot-based e-commerce application that can be deployed locally using Docker or on a live server.
+This repository contains a Spring Boot-based e-commerce application that can be deployed locally using Docker and ansible on a local or live server.
 Follow the instructions below to get started.

 ## Table of Contents